 Abstract paintings, antique glass, masculine chests, and midcentury mahogany chairs can be found throughout this space, but they are all tied together with feminine elements like iridescent silk curtains and mirrored glass paneling.
 One key to keeping a space cohesive is by repeating similar elements throughout the room in new ways, something del Toro showcased perfectly in his 2018 Kips Bay room.

 “I brought the same color palette out into the two vestibules, which have a Farrow and Ball wallpaper in soft sage and green tendrils of grass that are hung upside down to bring the eye up, and accented with pink velvet on the bench, and pink flowers to bring the more intense version of the color palette out into the vestibule,” he shares. “[This makes] it all a suite of rooms that hopefully evokes a sense of comfort, relaxation, and warmth that gives somebody a cocoon to go into at the end of the day and relax and re-collect themselves.”

 You can tour the Kips Bay Decorator Show House for yourself by visiting the multi-designer brownstone in New York City throughout the month of May.
 For more on the designer’s latest work, head on over to his firm's website.
-Make sure to keep an eye out for our exclusive video coverage of this interview, coming soon to Tipster TV and our Facebook page.
+Make sure to keep an eye out for our exclusive video coverage of this interview, coming soon to Tipster TV.